A vote cast at a polling place in an electoral district other than that for which the elector is enrolled.

 The primary vote for a candidate is the number of first preferences received on formal ballot papers in a count.

 A seventeen year old may apply for provisional enrolment to enable him or her to vote if they attain the age of 18 years on or before polling day.

 Where an elector, at a polling place, is unable to vote but believes they are entitled to do so, the elector is issued a provisional vote.
 The elector signs a declaration which is used to determine their eligibility to vote prior to the ballot paper being included in the count.

 Reasons for an elector not being unable to vote include not being identified on the roll, having been incorrectly marked off the roll as having already voted, or being subject to objection by a scrutineer.

 The statistical and sociological study of elections, including the patterns and trends in voting.

 A further count of votes in an election, conducted at the discretion of the Returning Officer.
 Also, the process used to fill a casual vacancy in the Legislative Council.

-A referendum is used to gauge the opinion of electors on a proposed change to the Constitution.
-For electors, it is very similar to an election, except instead of a ballot paper, electors vote ‘yes’ or ‘no’ to one or more questions.
+The submission of a question to the electors pursuant to an Act but does not include any election under the Electoral Act 1907.
+For electors, it is very similar to an election, except on a ballot paper electors vote 'yes' or 'no' to one or more questions.

 Western Australia is divided into six electoral regions for the purpose of Legislative Council elections, each with six elected members.
 There are three metropolitan regions and three country regions: